slavisharper/rpg-books-api/src/Modules/RpgBooks.Modules.Identity/README.md

     "password": "example123"
   }
   ```
-- **Returns**:  Returns the user's profile information if the token is valid or an appropriate error message if unauthorized or invalid token.
+- **Returns**:  Returns the user's authentication and refresh tokens.